warricksothr/concourse-rclone-resource/README.md

 #### Parameters

 * `source`: Required.
 The path to the source files.
 * `destination`: Required.
+A list of destinations to copy files to.
-The rclone destination for the files. ex. `remote:some/location`
+    * `dir`: Required.
+A rclone destination for the files. ex. `remote:some/location`
     * `subdir`: Optional.
 A file that includes additional path information to be appended to the end of destination.

 #### Example